ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ### Image Files

 All files are stored in a folder named using the above convention, and the base name for each file matches the folder name.
-Multiple types of image files are present in this folder.
+Multiple types of image files are present in this folder, and some of the files are optional.
+Users can choose to exclude the RGB Decomposition GeoTIFF, scattering area map, DEM, and incidence angle map rasters when ordering On-Demand RTC products.

 | Extension | Description | Example |
 |---|---|---|